project-lighthouse/camera-app.ios/README.md

 - Download the code in the repo
 - Download, extract and copy [OpenCV iOS framework](http://opencv.org/downloads.html) to Lib folder
 - Double click to open Lighthouse%20Camera.xcodeproj.
 To run on device change below two project level settings and push to device
   - Link your AppleId in XCode (XCode->Preferences->Accounts)
   - Change App Bundle Id to your unique name
-- If you see 'Untrusted Enterprise Devloper' message on device, go to Settings - General - Device Management - Tap on your Profile - Tap on Trust button
+- If you see 'Untrusted Enterprise Developer' message on device, go to Settings - General - Device Management - Tap on your Profile - Tap on Trust button

 ## Targeted Device Support